FBI seeks public’s help locating 6 human trafficking suspects | St George News | St George News

 Roger Galindo-Sepeda and his co-conspirator, Maria Isabel Cruz, are wanted for their alleged involvement in the trafficking of more than 30 young women, some of whom were under the age of 18, from Honduras to the United States, according to FBI officials.

-Once in the United States, the women were allegedly forced to work in bars owned by Cruz and Galindo-Sepeda to pay off their debts to the smugglers who brought them into the country.
+Once the women were in the U.S., they were allegedly forced to work in bars owned by Cruz and Galindo-Sepeda to pay off their debts to the smugglers who brought them into the country, according to the couple’s wanted posters.

 “The victims were then quartered in safe houses with virtually no contact with the outside world,” FBI officials said.
 “After being forced to wear excessive makeup and immodest clothing, the victims were then transported to clubs managed by the subjects and were forced to engage in prostitution.”

-Women who refused to comply were allegedly threatened with being reported to the Immigration and Naturalization Service and imprisoned, a common practice used by human traffickers.
-Additionally, threats were made to harm the victims’ families in Honduras and to inform the families of the victims’ involvement in prostitution.
+According to the FBI, women who refused to comply were allegedly threatened with being reported to the Immigration and Naturalization Service and imprisoned, a common practice used by human traffickers.
+Additionally, threats were made to harm the victims’ families and to inform their families of their involvement in prostitution.

 Federal arrest warrants were issued by the United States District Court, Northern District of Texas, Fort Worth Division, on May 24, 2002, after Galindo-Sepeda and Cruz were charged federally with “conspiring to engage in a conspiracy to conceal, harbor and shield from detection in houses and apartments, certain aliens, knowing and in reckless disregard of the fact that such aliens had come to, entered and remained in the United States in violation of the law.”